hakerdefo/pmytd/README.md

 ### Usage :

-Open terminal, run pmytd, enjoy.
+Open terminal, run pmytd, feed it a video link, enjoy.

 ### Update :

 Youtube and other video sharing sites continually change their APIs.
 So it is advised to keep youtube-dl updated to latest version.
-You can check for youtube-dl updates via 'Check for update' option in pmytd menu.
+You can check for youtube-dl updates via 'Check for updates' option in pmytd menu.
 If there is a newer version available then you can update youtube-dl by running following command in terminal,
 ```sh
 $ sudo youtube-dl -U
 ```